Stock Photo Keywording and its Importance

 I must say at this point that I used a new camera for most of the shots (Canon EOS1D MKII) and cannot quite believe the sheer quality and reliability of this piece of kit.
 After a full days shooting and reviewing, the battery was not even showing half depletion at the end of it all.
 I will definitely be writing an article on this in the near future.

 Neat Image, the noise reduction software, has recently had an upgrade to V.5.0/Win.
-Check your current version, if you own one, and if earlier than v.5.0 you can download the free upgrade by visiting their website (below) and logging in using your original license information.
+So, check your current version, if you own one.
+If you have earlier than v.5.0 you can download the free upgrade by visiting their website (below) and logging in using your original license information.

-Chances are you won’t need this information.
-I logged in and a cookie on my PC had the info stored anyway and I simply uninstalled the old version and re-installed v5.0.
+Chances are you won’t need this information because I logged in and a cookie on my PC had the info stored anyway.
+So, I simply uninstalled the old version and re-installed v5.0.

 The update will noticeably improve the quality and efficiency of noise reduction to your images.
 It will also integrate better with the latest image editors such as Photoshop CS2 for which its plug-ins are fully compatible.